William H. Marmion: The Bishop William H. Marmion Papers

 The substance of the second sub-arrangement, Civil Rights, incorporate handouts, correspondence, magazine articles, and paper articles which Marmion either gathered or created on the social equality development, for the most part from the 1950s and 1960s.
 Remembered for this arrangement are archives identifying with the debate over the biracial meetings at Hemlock Haven, a retreat close to Marion, Virginia obtained by the bishopric in 1957.
 While Marmion kept up the view that the adolescent gatherings ought to be available to individuals from the two races, many lay individuals from the see restricted blended race meetings for youngsters, and simply following five years of discussion did the office open to camps went to mutually by whites and African-Americans.
 The Bishop's yearly documents on race relations from 1954 to 1965 additionally offer a firsthand understanding of the social equality development in the United States.

 The third sub-arrangement, International Affairs, incorporates correspondence and related reports specifying the Bishop's exercises in abroad issues.
 Countless the organizers detail partner bishopric associations with holy places in Great Britain and Ecuador, and under the umbrella of this contact, Marmion made visits to the two nations.
 Likewise remembered for this sub-arrangement are reports that layout Marmion's restriction to politically sanctioned racial segregation in South Africa.
 Accepting monetary authorizations was vital to compelling the South African government to end the racial segregation of the politically sanctioned racial segregation framework, in 1969 the Bishop led an advisory group to keep the Episcopal Church from utilizing banks which upheld that nation's administration.
 Marmion's contention was enticing, and the congregation made a deal to avoid using banking firms who financed South Africa.

 The fourth and littlest sub-arrangement, Vietnam War, incorporates handouts, correspondence, magazine articles, and news cut-outs on the war in Vietnam somewhere in the range of 1964 and 1975.
 The Bishop supported closure the contention in Southeast Asia, and his cooperation in an open enemy of war showing in Roanoke got under the skin of a portion of his parishioners.
 Called both socialist and un-energetic, Marmion by the by tried to impact the United States government to look for a conclusion to military inclusion in Vietnam.

 Bishop

 On November 18, 1953, Marmion was elected Bishop of Southwestern Virginia on the fifth ballot.
-He was consecrated on May 13, 1954, by Presiding Bishop Henry Knox Sherrill, three months after his brother's consecration.
+He was consecrated on May 13, 1954, with Presiding Bishop Henry Knox Sherrill as chief consecrator, three months after his brother's consecration.
 Marmion was vocal in his support for the civil rights movement and integration, despite the opposition encountered in the diocese.
-He also supported the ordination of women and the adoption of the new prayer book of 1979.
+He also supported the ordination of women and the adoption of the new Book of Common Prayer of 1979.
 He retained the post till his retirement in 1979.
 After retirement he served as minister of St Peter's By-The-Sea in Cape Neddick, Maine.